matrix-org/synapse/docs/specification.rst

 :``M_LOGIN_EMAIL_URL_NOT_YET``:
   Encountered when polling for an email link which has not been clicked yet.

 The C-S API typically uses ``HTTP POST`` to submit requests.
 This means these requests are not idempotent.
 The C-S API also allows ``HTTP PUT`` to make requests idempotent.
-In order to use a ``PUT``, paths should be suffixed with ``/{txnId}``. ``{txnId}`` is a client-generated transaction ID which identifies the request.
+In order to use a ``PUT``, paths should be suffixed with ``/{txnId}``. ``{txnId}`` is a unique client-generated transaction ID which identifies the request, and is scoped to a given Client (identified by that client's ``access_token``).
 Crucially, it **only** serves to identify new requests from retransmits.
-After the request has finished, the ``{txnId}`` value should be changed (how is not specified, it could be a monotonically increasing integer, etc).
+After the request has finished, the ``{txnId}`` value should be changed (how is not specified; a monotonically increasing integer is recommended).
 It is preferable to use ``HTTP PUT`` to make sure requests to send messages do not get sent more than once should clients need to retransmit requests.

 Valid requests look like::

-    POST /some/path/here
+    POST /some/path/here?access_token=secret
     {
       "key": "This is a post."
     }

-    PUT /some/path/here/11
+    PUT /some/path/here/11?access_token=secret
     {
       "key": "This is a put with a txnId of 11."
     }

 In contrast, these are invalid requests::

-    POST /some/path/here/11
+    POST /some/path/here/11?access_token=secret
     {
       "key": "This is a post, but it has a txnId."
     }

-    PUT /some/path/here
+    PUT /some/path/here?access_token=secret
     {
       "key": "This is a put but it is missing a txnId."
     }

 Receiving live updates on a client
 ----------------------------------

 Clients can receive new events by long-polling the home server.
 This will hold open the HTTP connection for a short period of time waiting for new events, returning early if an event occurs.
 This is called the `Event Stream`_.
-All events which the client is authorised to view will appear in the event stream.
-When the stream is closed, an ``end`` token is returned.
+All events which are visible to the client and match the client's query will appear in the event stream.
+When the request returns, an ``end`` token is included in the response.
 This token can be used in the next request to continue where the client left off.

+..
+TODO
+  Do we ever return multiple events in a single request?
+Do we ever support streaming requests?
+Why not websockets?

 When the client first logs in, they will need to initially synchronise with their home server.
 This is achieved via the |initialSync|_ API.
 This API also returns an ``end``